<img height="1" width="1" style="display:none" src="https://www.facebook.com/tr?id=1526774045083360&amp;ev=PageView&amp;noscript=1">

 To make this step more effective, you can implement strategies like batch picking, where you gather items for multiple similar orders at once.
 Placing your fastest-selling products in the most convenient spots also cuts down on the time it takes to assemble an order.
 The faster and more accurately you can fulfill orders, the more satisfied your customers will be.

-Packing and shipping to customers
+Packing and shipping orders to happy customers

 This is the final stage before your product leaves the warehouse.
 During packing, items are carefully placed in boxes with protective materials to prevent damage during their journey.
 Your team should double-check that the right products are in the box before sealing it.
 This is your last chance to ensure order accuracy.